jannikmi/extremitypathfinder/README.rst

 Lee's visibility graph algorithm (complexity :math:`O(n^2 log_2 n)`): cf. http://cs.smith.edu/~streinu/Teaching/Courses/274/Spring98/Projects/Philip/fp/algVisibility.htm

 - Initially all edges are being checked for intersection
-- Necessarily checking the visibility of all points (instead of just some)
+- Necessarily checking the visibility of all points
 - Always checking all points in every run
 - One intersection computation for most points (always when T is not empty)
 - Sorting: all points according to degree on startup, edges in binary tree T